Ten Famous Ethiopians – A Travel Blog

 Top of the List, aka Queen Makeda.

-She heard about the wisest king in the world, went to his court, and the rest is history – literally.
-She had King Solomon’s son, Menelik I who ruled around 950 BC.
-He began a very long Ethiopian dynasty.
+She heard about the wisest king in the world.
+And went to his court.
+The rest is history.
+Literally.
+She had King Solomon’s son, Menelik I. He ruled around 950 BC.
+And began a very long Ethiopian dynasty.

 Balthazar

-Balthazar was one of the Three Wise Men who attended the birth of Jesus.
-He brought Frankincense.
+Balthazar was one of the Three Wise Men.
+He attended the birth of Jesus.
+And brought Frankincense.

-Frankincense is an aromatic gum resin from an African tree and burned as incense.
+Frankincense is an aromatic gum resin from an African tree.
+And it burns as incense.

 Zipporah, Wife of Moses

 The Bible doesn’t say much about Moses’s wife.
-However, a few verses, one being Exodus 2:21, suggest Zipporah (Tzipora) was Ethiopian.
-(Another name for Ethiopian is Cushitic < Cush, grandson of Noah).
+But a few verses suggest Zipporah was Ethiopian.

 Why should we care about Biblical Ethiopians?

-My not-fully-informed but intuitive answer is the following.
-Christian missionaries were often the vanguard who paved the way for the arrival of military and political colonists.
-Because Ethiopia was Christianized by the 4th century AD, European missionaries had no business in the country.
-Thus Ethiopia avoided colonization.
+My answer is the following.
+Christian missionaries paved the way for the arrival of military and political colonists.
+Everywhere in Africa except Ethiopia.
+Firstly, Ethiopia was in the Jewish tradition since the Queen of Sheba.
+Secondly, it became a Christian country by the 4th century AD.
+In the 18th and 19th centuries, European missionaries had no business in the country.
+As a result, Ethiopia avoided colonization.

 The Most Important Ethiopian Political Figure